Schema Definition Language¶

 The schema definition language is a convenient way to define your schema, especially with IDE autocompletion and syntax validation.

-You can define this separate from your PHP code, e.g. in a schema.graphql file:
+You can define this separately from your PHP code.
+An example for a schema.graphql file might look like this:

 type Query {